mcneel/developer.rhino3d.com/_guide_topics/yak/creating-a-grasshopper-plugin-package.md

 ---
 title: Creating a Grasshopper Plug-In Package
-description: This is a step by step guide to creating a package for a Grasshopper plug-in.
+description: This is a step by step guide to creating a package for a Grasshopper plug-in (.gha).
 authors: ['will_pearson']
 sdk: ['Yak']
 languages: # empty
-platforms: ['Windows']
+platforms: ['Windows', 'Mac']
-categories: ['Step By Step']
+categories: ['Getting Started']
 origin: unset
-order: 1
+order: 10
 keywords: ['developer', 'yak']
 layout: toc-guide-page
 ---

+The [Package Manager](../yak/) is a new feature in Rhino 7 WIP.
+It makes it easier to discover, install and manage Grasshopper plug-ins from within Rhino.
+This guide will describe how to create a package from a Grasshopper plug-in that can be published to the package server.

 <div class="alert alert-info" role="alert">
-<strong>Note:</strong> Yak is cross-platform.
+<strong>Note:</strong> The package manager is cross-platform.
 The examples below are for Windows.
 For Mac, replace the path to the Yak CLI tool with
 <code>/Applications/RhinoWIP.app/Contents/Resources/bin/yak</code>.
 </div>